Ultra Sports LLC!

 Smile.
 You’ve Arrived!

 Athletes.
-Try something different: Exciting ultramarathon length races from 50 kilometers to 100 miles.
+Try something different: Exciting ultramarathon length races from 50 kilometers to 100 miles--or a 25 kilometer trail race in the Everglades.
 Or, picture yourself and five friends, each running 16 or 17 total miles—just a few at a time—completing a 100 mile competition.
 Pure joy!

 Spectacular water views and alternate venues unique to the Sunshine State are what people come to Florida to see, and each of our races features a beautiful and memorable location.
 Each race promotes fundraising for a worthy cause—for example, prostate and other cancers—and encourages runners to join the effort or run in support of charities of their own choosing.
 Awards and finisher medals, race buckles and shirts are designed to reflect the geography and culture of the race location.
 Individual competitors and team members will enjoy their official race “trophies” as much as they’ll be proud of their race accomplishment!
 And, you will be joining the growing community of ultra-distance runners who, more than any other sport, support and encourage each other on these exceptional journeys in recognition of the challenge they are undertaking.

 Simply any running race of greater than 26.2 miles—i.e., official marathon length.
 The most common race distances are 50 kilometers (31 miles), 50 miles, 100 kilometers (62 miles) and 100 miles, although many variations exist.
 Longer distance races, such as the legendary Badwater 135 (135 miles) and Spartathlon (250 km), may be found in locations around the world.
 Stage races run over a period of days, like Marathon des Sables in the Moroccan Sahara Desert and Grand 2 Grand Ultra in the American Southwest (North Rim of the Grand Canyon to the Grand Staircase on Utah) and fixed-time races (described below) are all ultra-distance variations.